MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/v8/go-mobile/get-started/manage-activities.md

   - D365CE
   - D365Sales
 ---
-# Manage activities in Dynamics 365 for Customer Engagement for phones and tablets
+# Manage activities in Dynamics 365 for phones and tablets

 [!INCLUDE[cc-applies-to-update-8-2-0](../../../../includes/cc_applies_to_update_8_2_0.md)]